Close

 Certification and Recertification for Advanced Procedures Below the Dermis

-Only RRTs who hold a general certificate of registration, without terms and conditions, are authorized to perform an advanced prescribed procedure below the dermis.
-Prior to performing an advanced prescribed procedure, the RRT must have successfully completed an approved certification program.
-In addition, recertification is required every two (2) years. (s.49(1) – O.Reg 596/94)
+Only RTs who hold a General or Emergency*1 Certificate of Registration are authorized to perform an advanced prescribed procedure below the dermis, subject to terms, conditions or limitations on their certificate of registration.
+Prior to performing an advanced prescribed procedure, the RT must have successfully completed an approved certification program.
+In addition, recertification is required every two (2) years [s.49(1) – O.Reg 596/94].

 The CRTO does not wish to limit the flexibility of organizations in designing certification programs that meet their particular needs.
 At the same time, the CRTO needs to ensure that each organization’s unique certification programs contain some standard and minimum components.
-Therefore, before an RRT can perform an advanced prescribed procedure below the dermis, there must be an appropriate system in place for instruction, certification, recertification, and documentation.
+Certification programs are approved on a case-by-case basis by the CRTO Registration Committee.
+Therefore, before an RT can perform an advanced prescribed procedure below the dermis, there must be an appropriate system in place for instruction, certification, recertification, and documentation.

 The certification program must be made up of three components: